Takado1974/Takado1974.github.io/pages/en/harjoitusajat.md

 Here you can find the current training schedules for our various disciplines.

+**In July, some of the training sessions are on summer break; cancelled sessions are crossed out in the calendar.
+During the summer period, there may be extra training sessions at short notice, which will be updated in myClub.**

 <h2 id="bjj">Brazilian Jiu-Jitsu (BJJ)</h2>

 **Address**: Pihatörmä 1D 4th floor (Länsikeskus / Piispanportti)